Xolrak/d20cards/README.md

 # d20cards
 ### Designed and implemented by Carlos, Pau L. And Pau G.

-## Fase 1.
+## Phase 1.
 Situation analysis and prototyping of the information system.

 ### 1. Choosing information system

 * We have chosen to implement a database for card games such as *Magic* or *Wharhammer* mostly based on d20 steriotypical board games.

-> Our reason for choose this topic is mostly related to the basic knowldage of this theme that we already have and a posibly interesting ending; being able to move the cards onto the machine and create new cards to even get more difficult plays, or maybe help the DM *(Dungeon Master)* in creating  his enemies for next oneshots or campains.
+> Our reason for choose this topic is largely related to the basic knowldage of this theme, and the potentially interesting outcome of the project: being able to move the cards onto a machine and create new cards to make the game more challenging, or perhaps assist the DM *(Dungeon Master)* in creating  in creating enemies for upcoming one-shots or campaigns.

->Besides the basics we also like the idea of a more complex build and the probably overwhelming items we will have to deal with.
+>Beyond the basics we also like the idea of a more complex build and handling the likely overwhelming number of items we'll need to manage

 * Ideally this database will manage: